majidzahedi/Todo-React-App/README.md

 ## My process

-I started to build the ui as close to challenge standards using react and tailwindcss and then added basic functionality (add, remove, toggle ... of todos) using hooks.
+I started to build the ui as close to challenge standards using react and tailwindcss and then added basic functionality (add, remove, toggle ... of todos) using zustand.

 ### Built with